alexbaldo/algorithms/README.md

-# algorithms
+# Solutions to Algorithms

-Code for the book "Algorithms" by Sedgewick and Wayne
+Implementations of the algorithms in the 6th edition of Algorithms by Sedgewick and Wayne.